 - Pain in one or both arms

 - Unusual or unexplained fatigue, possibly for days

-- What is a heart attack?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/heartattack/.
-Accessed March 27, 2014.
+- Heart attack.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health/heart-attack.
+Accessed April 7, 2022.